mrsgit09/mrsgit09Repo0516221715/mrsgit09Docset0516221715/openspeclp.md

 * Table formatting - easily fixed with custom CSS
 * Generated links go to .htm instead of .html
 * Extra HTML tags at the bottom of all pages
-* Code boxes don't wrap - but do we want them to?
+* Code boxes don't wrap - easily fixed with custom CSS